-Thanks to partnerships between hotel chains and some of the Strip’s most famous properties, you can use points from hotel chains like Hyatt, Marriott, IHG, and Hilton to stay in Las Vegas.
-With Vegas back open for business, it’s time for a rundown of the best hotels on the Strip you can book with points – and how to earn those points.
+Thanks to partnerships between hotel chains and some of the strip’s most famous properties, you can use points from hotel chains like Hyatt, Marriott, IHG, and Hilton to stay in Las Vegas.
+With Vegas back open for business and busier than ever, it’s time for a rundown of the best hotels on the Las Vegas strip you can book with points – and how to earn those points.

-In many cases that will save you some serious money on the Strip, keep in mind you may still be on the hook for Las Vegas’s notorious resort fees, from $20 to $50 each night.
+In many cases that will save you some serious money on the Strip – especially when nightly cash prices are high.
+But keep in mind you may still be on the hook for Las Vegas’ notorious resort fees, from $20 to $50 each night.

 Thanks to an exclusive partnership between Hyatt Hotels and MGM Resorts, you can book all of the MGM-owned hotels on the Las Vegas Strip with World of Hyatt points.